NBISweden/sda-cli/README.md

 **Note**:

 - By default, files are uploaded to the user's base directory on the archive.
 - If the input contains unencrypted files, the process will exit early.
-To override this behavior, use the `-force-unencrypted` flag.

 ### Upload folders